-To demonstrate the range of new Medi-Cal enrollees due to the ACA Medicaid expansion, CalSIM models take-up using 'base' and 'enhanced' scenarios (discussed previously with regard to phase-in assumptions).
-In the base scenario, , we assume that Medi-Cal take-up among the uninsured that are newly eligible will match the current average take-up rate of 61 percent in California, with a 10 percent take-up rate among those previously eligible for Medi-Cal or Healthy Families but not enrolled, following the Holahan and Headen (2010) Kaiser Family Foundation (KFF) standard participation scenario.
+take-up among the uninsured that are newly eligible will match the current average take-up rate of 61 percent in California, with a 10 percent take-up rate among those previously eligible for Medi-Cal or Healthy Families but not enrolled, following the Holahan and Headen (2010) Kaiser Family Foundation (KFF) standard participation scenario.
 Alternatively, in the enhanced scenario, we assume implementation of extensive strategies to encourage enrollment like simplification of eligibility determination, cultural sensitivity and language appropriate outreach, and 'no wrong door' enrollment procedures.
-These steps, as well as the minimum coverage requirement, support the CalSIM assumption of a 75 percent take-up rate among the newly eligible for Medi-Cal and a 40 percent take-up rate among those previously eligible but not enrolled.
+These steps, as well as the minimum coverage requirement, support the CalSIM assumption of a 75 percent take-up rate among the newly eligible uninsured for Medi-Cal and a 40 percent take-up rate among those previously eligible but uninsured.

-Employer Sponsored Insurance (ESI) Enrollment Decisions
+Employer sponsored insurance (ESI) enrollment decisions